Marian-Vittek/raspberry-pi-hc-sr04/README.md

 # raspberry-pi-hc-sr04

-Simple distance measurement with HC-SR04 sonar
+This is a very simple implementation of measuring distance with HC-SR04 sonar and Raspberry Pi using pigpio library.